dejanu/nummus/README.md

 ## Metrics Server and VPA

+* Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by HPA and VPA.

 * Enable API server for k8s docker local setup by using [metrics-server](https://github.com/kubernetes-sigs/metrics-server):
 ```bash
 # download components